luismarques/qemu/docs/opentitan/lc_ctrl_dmi.md

   `P` is the private OT bus
   `D` is the debug bus

-QEMU should be started with an option such as:
+In Darjeeling, a top-level debug crossbar multiplexes debug access to several devices, including the Life Cycle Controller.
+Therefore, there is a single DTM and Debug Module bridge.
+In the QEMU implementation of Darjeeling we thus have a single JTAG server, reachable over the `taprbb` character device.
+For that machine, QEMU should be started with an option such as:
-`-chardev socket,id=taprbb,host=localhost,port=3335,server=on,wait=off` so that the JTAG server is instantiated and listens for incoming connection on TCP port 3335.
+`-chardev socket,id=taprbb,host=localhost,port=3335,server=on,wait=off` so that the JTAG server is instantiated and listens for incoming connections on TCP port 3335.

+In Earlgrey, we have multiple JTAG TAPs, including one for the Life Cycle Controller.
+The Life Cycle Controller instantiates its own DTM and Debug Module bridge.
+Therefore, in the QEMU implementation of Earlgrey we use a separate character device for that JTAG server, named instead `taprbb-lc-ctrl`.

 ## Communicating with JTAG server and Life Cycle controller using Python